More Central Valley elementary schools can now hold in-person classes

 Experts say the science points towards letting elementary school kids go to school.

-Of the schools that applied to the state for a waiver, only a handful were denied.
-None of the schools in Central Valley counties were denied.

-Here is the full list of Central Valley schools that were granted the waiver:
+Here is the full list of Central Valley schools that, as of October 7, were granted the waiver:

 You can see the waiver status of all the California schools that applied here